caporaso-lab/genome-sampler/docs/methods.md

 qiime tools export --input-path sequences.qza --output-path sequences.fasta --output-format DNAFASTAFormat
 ```

 **Optional**: QIIME 2 contains some tools for sequence alignment and phylogenetic reconstruction in the [q2-alignment](https://docs.qiime2.org/2020.2/plugins/available/alignment/) and [q2-phylogeny](https://docs.qiime2.org/2020.2/plugins/available/phylogeny/) plugins.
 If you'd like, you can use these for the next steps of your analyses.
 These would take the `sequences.qza` file as input, so you could just postpone the export step that you ran above.
 For example, you could align and build a tree as follows.
-Note however that usually you would perform some filtering between these two steps, so these two commands likely won't get you a publication quality phylogeny.
+Note however that usually you would perform some manual filtering and trimming between these two steps, so these two commands likely won't get you a publication quality phylogeny.

 ```
 qiime alignment mafft --i-sequences sequences.qza --o-aligned-sequences aligned-sequences.qza